How are allergies treated?

 Cromolyn sodium is a nasal spray (one brand name: NasalCrom) that helps prevent the body's reaction to allergens.
 Cromolyn sodium is more helpful if you use it before you're exposed to allergens.
 This medicine may take 2 to 4 weeks to start working.
 It is available without a prescription.

 Nasal steroid sprays reduce the reaction of the nasal tissues to inhaled allergens.
 This helps relieve the swelling in your nose so that you feel less stopped-up.
 They are the most effective at treating patients who have chronic symptoms.
 Nasal steroid sprays are available with a prescription from your doctor.
 You won't notice their benefits for up to 2 weeks after starting them.

 Eye drops.
 If your other medicines are not helping enough with your itchy, watery eyes, your doctor may prescribe eye drops for you.

-Allergy shots (also called immunotherapy) are an option for people who try other treatments but still have allergy symptoms.
-These shots contain a very small amount of the allergen you are allergic to.
+Allergy shots or sublingual tablets (also called immunotherapy) are an option for people who try other treatments but still have allergy symptoms.
+These shots or dissolvable tablets contain a very small amount of the allergen you are allergic to.
 They're given on a regular schedule so that your body gets used to the allergens and no longer overreacts to them.
 This helps decrease your body’s sensitivity to the allergen.
 Over time, your allergy symptoms will become less severe.

-Allergy shots are only used when the allergens you're sensitive to can be identified and when you can't avoid them.
+Allergy shots or sublingual tablets are only used when the allergens you're sensitive to can be identified and when you can't avoid them.
 It takes a few months to years to finish treatment, and you may need to have treatments throughout your life.

 Written by familydoctor.org editorial staff